Rahi Sarnobat

-Rahi Jeevan Sarnobat (Marathi: राही सरनोबत) is a female athlete from India who competes in the 25 metre pistol shooting event.
+Rahi Jeevan Sarnobat (Marathi: राही सरनोबत, born 30 October 1990) is a female athlete from India who competes in the 25 metre pistol shooting event.
 She won her first gold medal at the 2008 Commonwealth Youth Games in Pune, India.
 She is the first woman to win a gold medal in shooting at the Asian Games for India – she won the gold at the 2018 Jakarta Palembang Asian Games in the women's 25 metre pistol event.
 She won two gold medals in 2010 Commonwealth Games in New Delhi, the first of the two golds in coming in the 25 metre pistol pair event with Anisa Sayyed.
 She had previously won gold in the 25 metre pistol event at the 2008 Youth Commonwealth Games, which were held in India.

 Personal life and background

 Sarnobat hails from Kolhapur in Maharashtra.
 During her school days, she was introduced to firearms as part of NCC training.
 She demonstrated natural skills in using firearms from an early age.
 In her early days of the sport, Sarnobat had to navigate inadequate infrastructure and facilities in her home town of Kolhapur.
 She then decided to train in Mumbai, which had better facilities.
 Her inspiration is fellow Maharashtrian and 50m rifle pro World Champion Tejaswini Sawant.